athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Paizo Blog/Floolf.md

   - name: ""

   - name: "Cute Aggression"
     desc: "  Floolf pups are so adorable that any creature that is either a mammal, or has an Intelligence above 3 that sees or touches a floolf pup must succeed at a DC 27 Will check save or it will defend the floolf pup with its life.
-This effect ends when the creature is no longer able to perceive the pup.\n\nIf the creature can speak, anytime it remembers the floolf pup, it feels a compulsion (Will save DC 15) to tell their story of the encounter, invariably ending with the phrase, “I would die for that floolf.”"
+This effect ends when the creature is no longer able to perceive the pup.\n\nIf the creature can speak, anytime it remembers the floolf pup, it feels a compulsion (DC 15 Will check save) to tell their story of the encounter, invariably ending with the phrase, “I would die for that floolf.”"

 abilities_mid:
   - name: ""